aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Using open models such as [Gemma](https://ai.google.dev/gemma) or [Llama](https://www.llama.com/) as base language model

-Rationale: Google's Gemma is a language model family supporting long context generation, with GemmaScope as pre-trained SAEs for feature interpolation. `tinymorph` will utilize Gemma for planning and guiding users' writing.
+Rationale: Google's Gemma is a language model family supporting long context generation, with GemmaScope as pre-trained SAEs for feature interpolation. `morph` will utilize Gemma for planning and guiding users' writing.

 > [!IMPORTANT] RFA-RF2
 >